jvanstraten/gated-clock/primitives/README.md

  - Objects not within the classes above are ignored, and may thus be used for notes.

- - Four type of net labels are distinguished by a symbol prefix:
+ - Five type of net labels are distinguished by a symbol prefix:

     - no prefix: global net.
 The name will appear in the final netlist as written.
+    - `~`: global net connection point.
+The name will appear in the final netlist as written, and a global routing connection point is added to the primitive for that layer and coordinate.
     - `.` prefix: local net.
 The name will be prefixed with the instance name to make it unique.
     - `>` prefix: input port.
 Same as `.`, but the net is treated as an input